websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints-elements-reference.md

 If you're not sure whether the field to search for is localized or not, use a Multi-match query as in the above snippet to search multiple variations of the field.
 ```

-Users with the proper permissions can find the Asset Category ID by navigating to the Site Menu &rarr; Categorization &rarr; Categories.
+Alternatively, Users with the proper permissions can find the Asset Category ID by navigating to the Site Menu &rarr; Categorization &rarr; Categories.
 Ope the Category and check out its URL.
 For example,

 <http://localhost:8080/group/guest/~/control_panel/manage/-/categories_admin/vocabulary/41891/category/41892>